-Under assumption (1), such a distribution does not exist.
-Moreover, under this assumption, there can't be any static spherically symmetric distribution without singularity and without added forces.
-Indeed, for a static spherically symmetric distribution, the space-time structure would generate a radial acceleration toward O. matter would be accelerated toward O. Any infinitesimal bunch of matter located in M, different from O, would be accelerated along and in the direction of the MO vector.
+However, under assumption (1), such a distribution does not exist.
+Indeed, for a static distribution with a non-zero size, the space-time structure would generate a radial acceleration toward some space point I, located somewhere within this energy distribution.
+For example, if the distribution is symmetric with respect to O, then this point is I = O. Therefore, matter would be accelerated toward I. Any infinitesimal chunk of matter located at M, different from I, would be accelerated along and in the direction of the MI vector.
+The result is that this is not a static energy distribution.